michaelcale/books/books/go/0310-json/000-index.md

 When serializing structs, passing the value and a pointer to it generates the same result.

-Passing a pointer is more efficient becase passing by value creates unnecessary copy.
+Passing a pointer is more efficient because passing by value creates unnecessary copy.

 `json.MarshallIndent` allows for pretty-printing of nested structures.
 The result takes up more space but is easier to read.